 Tungnath can be reached in the Uttarakhand district of Rudraprayag, by taking a 4 km trek from Chopta.
 A mild hike, walking along the paved road to Tungnath, provides views of stunning peaks like Nanda Devi, Kedarnath, Chowkhamba, and Neelkanth.
 Lovely meadows and beautiful rhododendron flowers will welcome you at regular intervals.

 Rudranath Rock temple, located at 2,286 meters above sea level, is where Shiva is worshiped as ‘Neelkanth Mahadev.
 There are many sacred kunds around the temple, such as Surya Kund, Chandra Kund, Tara Kund, and Mana Kund.
-Amazing backdrop shapes spectacular peaks of Nanda Devi, Nanda Ghunti, and Trishul.
+The amazing backdrop shapes the spectacular peaks of Nanda Devi, Nanda Ghunti, and Trishul.
 Compared to other temples at Panch Kedar, the trek involved is considered more difficult to enter.

 Madhyamaheshwar temple is located in a spectacular green valley in Garhwal Himalayas village of Mansoona and is surrounded by stunning snow-covered peaks of Kedarnath, Chaukhamba, and Neelkantha.
 Trek from Uniana to Madhyamaheswar, which is about 18 km from Ukhimath.

 The trek is 19 km long and it is easy to travel to Bantoli, the slope becomes steeper and a little difficult from Bantoli.
 The place where Madhyamaheshwar Ganga merges with Martyenda Ganga is also Bantoli.
 The place where Madhyamaheshwar Ganga merges with Martyenda Ganga is also Bantoli.